jjziets/VibeGames/README.md

 My 12-year-old son, LZ, created these games using [Cryptolabs AI Chat](https://www.cryptolabs.co.za/ai-chat/).

 **No coding background.
 No tutorials.
-Just ideas and conversation.**

-He knew what games he wanted to build.
-AI Chat turned those ideas into working code through simple back-and-forth conversation.

-**The result**: Four complete, playable games built in under an hour.

-**The lesson**: If a 12-year-old with zero coding experience can build games by describing what he wants, imagine what *you* can build.
+Just a lot of back-and-forth.**

+He didn't ask once and get a perfect game.
+He iterated.
+He tested.
+He found bugs.
+He asked the AI to fix them.
+He adjusted colors, speeds, difficulty.
+He refined the gameplay until it felt right.

+**Each game took 20-30 prompts**—not one magic request.

+*"Make the snake faster"*
+*"That's too fast, slow it down a bit"*
+*"Add a score counter"*
+*"The collision detection is weird, fix it"*
+*"Make the food green instead of red"*

+**The result**: Four working games.
+Not perfect.
+But playable, fun, and *his*.

+**The lesson**: Vibe coding isn't magic.
+It's iteration.
+Fast iteration.
+AI handles the code; humans handle the judgment calls on what's good, what's broken, and when it's done.

 **Play online**: https://www.cryptolabs.co.za/vibe-games/